Ira A. Fulton College of Engineering: Current status and research

 The college currently includes many different research areas.
-The college was renamed in 2003 to honor Ira A. Fulton, an Arizona businessman, who donated money to the College.
+The college was renamed in 2003 to honor Ira A. Fulton, an Arizona businessman, who donated money to the college.
 Arizona State University's Ira A. Fulton School of Engineering is also named for Fulton.

-With those donations, the College was able to purchase a supercomputer that is used for research by the College and the BYU campus community.
+With those donations, the college was able to purchase a supercomputer that is used for research by the college and the BYU campus community.

-Some of the many research projects the College is involved with include the MAGICC lab and the Electric Vehicle Racing team.
+Some of the many research projects with which the college is involved include the MAGICC lab and the Electric Vehicle Racing team.
 The MAGICC Lab is involved with designing automated devices such as robots and unmanned air vehicles.
-The team has worked in conjunction with military contractors, and the team has continually placed at competitions involving UAVs.
-The Electric Vehicle Racing team has worked in conjunction with National Instruments, and has designed high power electric racing vehicles used for competitions.
+The team has worked in conjunction with military contractors, and the team has continually placed at competitions involving unmanned aerial vehicles (UAV).
+The Electric Vehicle Racing team has worked in conjunction with National Instruments and has designed high power electric racing vehicles used for competitions.